Skip to main content

 KeyDescriptionRequired

 cookieBrowser cookie.
-Either browser http cookie is present or this parameter should be presentfalse
+Either the browser HTTP cookie is present or this parameter must be supplied.false

 rolesArray of roles to validate session forfalse